Merzasphor/MWSE/docs/source/types/tes3uiElement.md

 ### `positionX`

-Integer number.
 The element's horizontal position relative to its parent's top-left content area.
 For top-level menus, the position will be relative to the the centre of the screen.
 Modifying this value will not have any effect on most elements due to child element's positions being controlled by the layout and positioning settings of their parent elements, unless [`ignoreLayoutX`](https://mwse.github.io/MWSE/types/tes3uiElement/#ignorelayoutx) is `true`.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***

 ### `positionY`

-Integer number.
 The element's vertical position relative to its parent's top-left content area.
 For top-level menus, the position will be relative to the the centre of the screen.
 Modifying this value will not have any effect on most elements due to child element's positions being controlled by the layout and positioning settings of their parent elements, unless [`ignoreLayoutY`](https://mwse.github.io/MWSE/types/tes3uiElement/#ignorelayouty) is `true`.

 **Returns**:

-* `result` (number)
+* `result` (integer)

 ***